apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 Virtual Machine Snapshots
 -------------------------

-(Supported on VMware and XenServer)
+(Supported on VMware, XenServer and KVM partially)

 In addition to the existing CloudStack ability to snapshot individual VM volumes, you can take a VM snapshot to preserve all the VM's data